 The legal battle between Qualcomm, Inc. (NASDAQ:QCOM) and Apple, Inc. (NASDAQ:AAPL) has escalated to alarming levels, with Apple now accusing Qualcomm of blatantly illegal practices.
-This marks a seminal moment in a long and tedious dispute between the two tech giants and could have serious ramifications in the very near future.
+This marks a seminal moment in a long and tedious dispute between Apple and Qualcomm and could have serious ramifications in the very near future.

-A while back, Dazeinfo outlined the ongoing dispute between Apple and Qualcomm, where the latter seeks a ban on iPhone in the US.
+A while back, Dazeinfo outlined the ongoing dispute between these two tech giants, where the latter seeks a ban on iPhone in the US.
 The crux of the issue surrounded the royalty paid to Qualcomm by Apple.

 According to Apple, these royalties were excessive and unfair.
 As a result, Apple stopped payments to Qualcomm and sued them.
 Qualcomm responded by counter-suing Apple and accusing them of misrepresenting information and facts.

 Now Apple has filed a new court document, accusing Qualcomm of abusing the licensing system by bundling patents which are non-critical for cellular communication.
 This allows Qualcomm to charge exorbitant and unwarranted royalties on its wireless and connectivity chip patents.
 Apple has termed this practice as “illegal”, and has accused them of overcharging them billions of dollars.
 The amended complaint to the US District Court in Southern California also aims to get 18 of Qualcomm’s patents invalidated.